 The SoCal VoCals (University of Southern California)

 The SoCal VoCals can be best defined by the immortal words of founding member Brock Harris, who said in 1996: “This ain’t no choir, babe.”
 The SoCal VoCals, who are often called “a party on stage,” were created to be a vocal group dedicated to rock music, not just that silly barbershop stuff that was popular back then.
 Even their motto, “Hoc Etiam Petrabit,” means “This, too, shall rock” in Latin.
 Well, kind of—founding member Matt Green had to make up a future tense for the verb “to rock,” since it didn’t exist back in the days of Ancient Rome (those squares).
 And rock the SoCal VoCals do.
 The coed ensemble has won The Varsity Vocals International Championship of A Cappella (ICCA) more than any other group ever, taking home first place in 2008, 2010, and 2012.
+Their version of "Tightrope" appeared on Voices Only 2013.
 The SoCal VoCals have performed in places such as the Rose Bowl, the Walt Disney Concert Hall, the Staples Center, the Getty Center, and the Los Angeles House of Blues.

 Pitch Slapped (Berklee College of Music)